loganrice/ruby_notes/loading_ruby_files.md

 ```

 ## Kernel#autoload
 I personally have not had a project that has needed this.
-Except indirectlty
+Except indirectly
 through rails own implementation of autoload that does something similar.
-##### Benifits:
+##### Benefits:
 * faster startup time
 * delayed loading of optional dependencies